Samsung/tizen-docs/docs/application/dotnet/guides/nui/customview.md

         }
     ```

-6. Implementation of `Visuals` used in the `ContactView` example is shown below.
-We strongly advice you to familiarize [Visuals](visuals.md) before you start to implement your own `CustomView`.
+6. Implementation of `Visuals` used in the `ContactView` example is shown as follows.
+It is recommended to get yourself familiarized with [Visuals](visuals.md) before you start implementing your own `CustomView`.

-    First point is to define valid indexes for register `Visuals` in the `CustomView`.
-Index sets layer depth of `Visual` and bind it with the current view.
-In the `ContactView` example following indices will be used:
+   To start with, you need to define valid indexes for registering `Visuals` in the `CustomView`.
+These Indexes help you in setting a layer depth of `Visual` and bind it with the current view.
+In the `ContactView` example following indexes are used:

     ```
         private const int BASE_INDEX = 10000;